 Could I… help you with anything? she asked.

 Hmm.
 It’s possible.

-He was inspecting the room, looking around as though there was something interesting on the walls she couldn’t see.
+He inspected the room, and looked around as though there was something interesting on the walls she couldn’t see.

-Are you here for the… she began, but got distracted,
+Are you here for the… she began, but got distracted by his garb,

 …I must say, your costume, it’s…

-It’s stunning, sir. she continued, acting like she
+It’s stunning. she continued, and acted like she didn’t notice,

 The artistry is just… just impeccable.